 Craig Baxter is a dramatist writing primarily for the stage but also for screen and radio.
-Most recently: 'Trumpington Voices' (community verbatim play), 'The Little Big Band' (musical book, Netherhall School), 'Eight Days That Made Rome' (Channel 5), 'Lady Anna: All at Sea' (Cambridge Arts Theatre, Bath Theatre Royal and Number One Tour), 'Pictures of You' (Cambridge Science Festival), 'The Man Who Walked Through Walls' (Perse Girls), 'Somniloquy' (Hotbed Festival, Soho Theatre), 'Let Newton Be!'
-(Faraday Institute, Cambridge, El Paso), 'Re:Design' (Darwin Correspondence Project, Madrid, Berlin, Istanbul), 'Like Confessing a Murder' (BBC Radio 3), 'Monogamy' (Riverside Studies, BBC Radio 4).
-His play, 'The Altruists', won the fourth international Stage Script Competition for Best New Play About Science or Technology.
+Most recently: "Dreamcatcher" (Zoom play for SEND children and families, winner One Off Special Award at the Offies 2021); "Seneca Annoyed" and "Darwin Vexed" (podcast dramas for "The Sound of Anger", winner of 2 Gold Great British Podcast awards 2020) "Trumpington Voices" (community verbatim play), "The Little Big Band" (musical book, Netherhall School), "Eight Days That Made Rome" (TV drama documentary, Channel 5), "Lady Anna: All at Sea" (Cambridge Arts Theatre, Bath Theatre Royal and Number One Tour), "Pictures of You" (Cambridge Science Festival), "Somniloquy" (Hotbed Festival, Soho Theatre), "Let Newton Be!"
+(Faraday Institute, Cambridge, El Paso), "Re:Design" (Darwin Correspondence Project, Madrid, Berlin, Istanbul), "Like Confessing a Murder" (BBC Radio 3), "Monogamy" (Riverside Studies, BBC Radio 4), "The Altruists", winner of the fourth international Stage Script Competition for Best New Play About Science or Technology.

-Rick Harvey is a screenwriter, story design consultant, lecturer and mentor.
-Since gaining an MA Screenwriting & Research qualification from the London College of Communication in 2001, he has storylined for Family Affairs (Talkback Thames/Channel 5), developed projects for Hewland International and Frenzy Films, written a slate of short films and "spec" features, mentored on First Light, Media Box and BFI projects and written and developed feature screenplays for EON Productions.
-He was trained by the UK Film Council to devise, develop and deliver industry-standard courses on screenwriting and cross-platform story design, and he lectures regularly on various aspects of the writing process.
-Rick is currently adapting one of his screenplays, Shadowplay, into a six-part serial for TV, writing and developing an interactive conspiracy Thriller, Heretic[s] for TELL/Settle Stories, and working as a module leader/mentor at Raindance and as a mentor for BCre8ive.
+Rick Harvey is an award-winning screenwriter, story design consultant, lecturer and mentor.
+Since attaining an MA Screenwriting & Research qualification from the London College of Communication in 2001, he has storylined for 'Family Affairs' (Talkback Thames/Channel 5), developed projects for Hewland International and Frenzy Films, written a slate of short films (including the multi-award winning 'Alder') and spec features, mentored on First Light, Media Box and BFI projects and written and developed feature screenplays for EON Productions.
+He was trained by the UK Film Council to devise, develop and deliver industry-standard courses on screenwriting and cross-platform story design, and he lectures regularly on various aspects of the (screen)writing process.
+Rick is currently writing / developing an Eco-Horror feature, based on 'Alder', a traditional ghost story, 'Siren', and overseeing the MA in Filmmaking at Raindance.
+He is also a panel tutor at the Institute of Continuing Education at Cambridge University, and an Associate Lecturer at LCC and at ARU.